By: Emmalynn Pepper Clemmensen, MS, LPCC, CRC

 After the detoxification process occurs, it is important to then transition to an alcohol abuse treatment program.
 Participating in such a program can help you identify factors that lead to alcohol use and how to work through and cope with such factors in healthier ways.
 Building a solid foundation of coping skills will help reduce the likelihood of relapse, and lead to successful recovery, all of which can happen with the support of a professional treatment program.

-Again, continuing to consume alcohol while pregnant can be detrimental for both you and your baby.
+Again, continuing to consume alcohol such as wine, beer, or liquor while pregnant can be detrimental for both you and your baby.
 Continued use can impair the development of the fetus and lead to serious long-term problems.
 Furthermore, if you drink throughout your pregnancy your baby may become dependent on alcohol and experience withdrawal symptoms once born.
 Withdrawal symptoms may be delayed in newborns since they metabolize alcohol slower than adults do.5 Such symptoms include:5

 Some of the neonatal alcohol withdrawal symptoms can lead to death, which is why it is so important to seek professional help as soon as possible so you can help to reduce the risks associated with withdrawal, as well as development problems that can occur due to fetal alcohol exposure.